 About Quincy Center Station Air Rights

 6.31 acres of air rights located over Quincy Center Station and its’ surroundings.
 The Massachusetts Bay Transportation Authority (MBTA) recently issued a Request for Proposals (RFP) for development of the air rights, which include the area above Quincy Center Station and the Red Line/Commuter Rail right-of-way between Dimock Street (to the north) and 194 Burgin Parkway (to the south), as well as the land on which the Quincy Center Bus Terminal is located.
-A condemned five-story parking garage currently stands above Quincy Center Station; demolition of the top three floors of the garage is scheduled to take place over 18 months starting Fall 2017.
+A condemned five-story parking garage currently stands above Quincy Center Station.

 The MBTA's RFP comes at a time when Quincy Center is seeing significant investment.
 The $60 million West of Chestnut development, featuring 169 apartment residences and multiple ground-floor retail options, was recently completed, and the $30 million Nova Residences of Quincy, featuring 171 apartment residences and over 15,000 square feet of commercial space, recently broke ground.
 Chestnut Place, a 15-story tower pegged at $45 million featuring featuring 124 apartment residences and 4,000 square feet of retail, is anticipated to break ground by the end of 2017.